-(c) It should be noted that any period of imprisonment does not mean that the 20 year period starts again, simply that the 20 year period is kept on hold and only recommences once the period of imprisonment is over.
+(b) It should be noted that any period of imprisonment does not mean that the 20-year period starts again, whereas simply that the 20-year period is put on hold and only recommences once the period of imprisonment is over.

 (a) Clients are often worried that any illegal work or work undertaken with false documents will prejudice an application.
 Although this is a matter that has to be dealt with carefully, it should be noted that this will not automatically lead to the application being dismissed.

-(a) applicant’s to travel outside of the United Kingdom;
+(a) applicant to travel outside of the United Kingdom;

 (b) return to the United Kingdom;